MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/writing-a-ude-client-driver.md

 The client driver changes the configuration by selecting an alternate setting, disabling current endpoints, or adding dynamic endpoints.

 The client driver registered the preceding callback during its call to **[UdecxUsbDeviceInitSetStateChangeCallbacks](/windows-hardware/drivers/ddi/udecxusbdevice/nf-udecxusbdevice-udecxusbdeviceinitsetstatechangecallbacks)**.
 See Create [virtual USB device](#create-a-virtual-usb-device).
 This mechanism allows the client driver to dynamically change the USB configuration and interface settings on the device.
-For example, when a endpoint object is needed or an existing endpoint object must be released, the class extension calls the *[EVT_UDECX_USB_DEVICE_ENDPOINTS_CONFIGURE](/windows-hardware/drivers/ddi/udecxusbdevice/nc-udecxusbdevice-evt_udecx_usb_device_endpoints_configure)*.
+For example, when an endpoint object is needed or an existing endpoint object must be released, the class extension calls the *[EVT_UDECX_USB_DEVICE_ENDPOINTS_CONFIGURE](/windows-hardware/drivers/ddi/udecxusbdevice/nc-udecxusbdevice-evt_udecx_usb_device_endpoints_configure)*.

 Here is the summary of the sequence in which the client driver creates a UDECXUSBENDPOINT handle for an endpoint object in its implementation of the callback function.